Saturday, October 31, 2009

 Elements of a Social Media Strategy

-Twitter, Facebook, MySpace, LinkedIn and YouTube are emerging as essential business and government tools.
-These "disruptive" technologies are being introduced into organizations by employees who are initially becoming acquainted with them in their personal lives.
+Twitter, Facebook, MySpace, LinkedIn and YouTube are now considered essential business and government tools.
+These "disruptive" technologies were introduced into organizations by employees who initially became acquainted with them in their personal lives.
 How should an organization react to the introduction of new technology into the workplace?
 How does an organization handle the blurry line between personal and professional conduct when using a social media service?
 Is there a viable business model for using a social media service?

 Below are my initial thoughts on this issue.
 Please feel free to add your comments to help me construct a more thorough analysis.